 What do I do with my results?

-Once you get your results you’ll be shown a video of a doctor explaining them.
-It is important you share these results with your doctor to ensure that you receive appropriate treatment.
+Once you get your results, you’ll be shown a video of a doctor explaining them.
+It is important you share these results with your doctor to ensure that you receive the appropriate treatment.

 <side 4>